Skip to Content

 Tip & Housing

-This tip will push the material in, and it will create beautiful and detailed designs.
-The debossing will bring your projects to a whole new level because of the detail you can now add to your designs.
+This tip will push the material in and create beautiful and detailed designs.
+The debossing will bring your projects to a new level because of the detail you can add to your designs.

 Here’s a list of some of the materials you’ll be able to use with this tool: